Western Morning News: History

 The Western Morning News was founded on 3 January 1860, by William Saunders and Edward Spender, father of Sir Wilfrid Spender.
 It has been published continuously since the first edition, including throughout the 1926 General Strike and the Plymouth Blitz.
 By 1920, the Devon newspaper market was getting cramped, with all papers running into financial difficulties.
 In the same year, Sir Leicester Harmsworth acquired the Western Morning News; from 1 February 1921, the Western Daily Mercury and Western Evening Herald were also taken over, with the papers continuing to be published from the old Mercury offices in Frankfort Street, Plymouth.

+Moving Stories

-Shortly before World War II, new offices were constructed on the same site after the demolition of the previous premises; the modern construction allowed the offices to survive the Blitz and publishing continued there until a move in 1993 to a purpose-built building in Derriford, Plymouth, designed by architect Nicholas Grimshaw.
-In 2013, the Western Morning News and sister title The Herald (Plymouth) moved into offices in Millbay Road in the centre of the city.
+Shortly before World War II, new offices were constructed on the same site after the demolition of the previous premises; the modern construction allowed the offices to survive the Blitz and publishing continued there until a move in 1993 to a dedicated building in Derriford, Plymouth, designed by architect Nicholas Grimshaw.
+The new building included full printing presses for the WMN, its sister title The Herald (Plymouth), more local papers such as the South Devon Times, and the Westcountry edition of the Daily Mail and Mail on Sunday, meaning that those national titles had later deadlines for Devon, Cornwall, Dorset and Somerset.

+In 2013, the WMN and Herald moved into offices in Millbay Road, close by the Hoe, but in September 2026, Google Maps marks the Herald offices as "permanently closed".

+The new address for the WMN, The Herald and Reach's online portal for the city, Plymouth Live, is Princess Court, Princess Street.